Optimal Network Compression: Introduction

 \section{Introduction}

 The financial crisis 2007-2009 has highlighted the importance of network structure on the amplification of the initial shock to the level of the global financial system, leading to an economic recession.
 In response to market dysfunctions, the US congress enacted the largest regulations of the financial market, in the form of the "Dodd-Frank Wall Street Reform and Consumer Protection Act" of 2010, to ensure financial stability and reduce systemic risk.
 Among the regulations is that the majority of over-the-counter (OTC) derivatives should be centrally cleared so as to reduce counterparty risk and ensure financial stability.
-Portfolio compression is another way to modify the financial network structure.
-Several parties in the network enter into a multi-lateral netting agreement to essentially reduce the gross exposures while keeping the net positions unchanged.
-The main provider of such systems is TriOptima~\cite{TriOptima}, who have compressed over $\$1.7$ trillion in gross notional.
+Portfolio compression is another way to modify the financial network structure.\footnote{We interchangeably use the terms `portfolio compression' and `network compression' to mean the process of modifying the financial network structure by reducing the gross positions in the network while keeping net positions unchanged.
+Though `portfolio compression' is more common in the literature (see, e.g.,~\cite{d2019compressing,veraart2019does}), we introduce the term `network compression' as it explicitly describes the shrinking of the network size being studied.} Several parties in the network enter into a multi-lateral netting agreement to essentially reduce the gross exposures while keeping the net positions unchanged.
+The main provider of such systems is TriOptima~\cite{TriOptima}, who have compressed over $\$2$ quadrillion in gross notional.

 For the purposes of this paper we consider a \emph{known} initial finite network of obligations over which we seek an ``optimal'' network compression.
 This is in contrast to the random graph structure considered in \cite{ACM16, EGJ14, GK10}.
 Though the initial network compression formulation is presented without consideration of the network clearing procedure, we will primarily focus on clearing based on \cite{EN01,RV13} with collateral as presented in, e.g.,~\cite{ghamami2021collateralized,veraart2019does}.
 Under the DebtRank \cite{battiston2012debtrank,bardoscia2015debtrank} clearing, a version of the optimal network compression problem as a mixed integer linear program was proposed in \cite{diem2020minimal}.
 Other notions of contagion could be added to our clearing problem as well, e.g., portfolio overlap \cite{CFS05,AFM16,feinstein2015illiquid}; such additional avenues of contagion would influence the systemic risk and may impact the optimal compression.
 We focus on the collateralized Eisenberg-Noe framework so as to remain in a, relatively, simple setting.